kanors-emr/VerveStacks-docs/data-assumptions/data-lineage.rst

 **Complete traceability from source data to model parameters**

 VerveStacks maintains complete data lineage documentation for all model parameters.
+Instead of every modelling team independently cleaning the same global datasets and inventing its own mapping rules, the platform turns that once-off “ground-clearing” into a shared asset that can be reused across countries, studies, and frameworks.
+This reduces duplication while making it easier for analysts to see exactly how any number in a country model was derived.

 Lineage Documentation
 =====================